redkite-labs/redkitecms-docs/book/blocks-management.rst

 Interact with blocks
 --------------------

-To start editing a page, you must click the **Edit** button.
+To start editing a page, you must click on the **Edit button**, placed on the left.

 This action turns on the editable blocks, which are highlighted by a red rectangle that overlays the active block, when the mouse is placed over it.

 On the right bottom corner of this highlighter square, there is a small toolbar which contains three icons: